Tuesday, December 30, 2025

 These beloved characters are in a weird zone right now (I am including Tom & Jerry in this mess as well).
 This is not something that just happened overnight.
 It's been a slow crawl to limbo.

-When I learned that there was no new Scooby comic scheduled to come out, my first thought was that it was getting cancelled so that they could restart fresh with a new #1 issue and a new title name for the series.
+When I learned that there was no new Scooby comic scheduled to come out, my first thought was that it was getting cancelled so that they could restart fresh with a new #1 issue.

 I remember when they did this the last time and I expressed my dismay to my editor at the time about DC doing it.
 He commiserated with me, but what can you do?
 I've always hated disrupting the numbering system of a comic series just to get a "fresh start."
 I don't mind long runs of books but the industry has been doing this crap for ten years now.
 Amazing Spider-Man is incredibly hard to follow in terms of what to read and in what order.
 I can see a new reader saying the hell with it.